Watertown school district rolls out “COVID-19 Educational Plan”

 “It’s like a work in progress because this is something that we never planned for or had anticipated,” she said.
 “So, as we go through this journey together with our community, the one thing that I have found out is that we live in an amazing community where everyone is all now working together.”

 Ms. LaBarr has seen this firsthand from working nearly nonstop with other school officials to try to figure out how to keep up with every little thing and every little task that needs to be done.
-She said she has also seen the teachers working together as a school community, from the assistant superintendent to the instructional coaches to the classroom teachers.
+She said she has also seen the entire staff working together as a school community, from the assistant superintendents to the instructional coaches to the classroom teachers.

 According to Ms. LaBarr, the district will celebrate the Class of 2020 in some way at the end of the school year, though it’s not clear at this point whether that celebration will be an in-person commencement ceremony or a virtual ceremony of some sort.